Ebonyi Community Takes Action Over Alleged Killing of 41 Villagers

 Source: Original

-Ebonyi: Egumkpuma, Ekembe villages sacked in land dispute
+Ebonyi: Egumkpuma, Ekembe villages in land dispute

-Recall that several people were killed in renewed violence between two communities in Ivo LGA, Ebonyi State, following a land dispute.
+Recall that several people were killed in renewed violence between two communities in Ivo LGA, Ebonyi state, following a land dispute.

 Residents describe the attacks as brutal and widespread, narrating the consequences on the villagers and the villages.